Crab Rangoon Recipe

-Canned crab meat, cream cheese, green onion, Worcestershire sauce, garlic, salt, and pepper, all wrapped in a wonton wrapper and deep-fried in oil until golden.
+Your basic takeout crab rangoon filling is made with cream cheese, imitation crab, green onion, salt, and sugar.
+It’s wrapped in a wonton wrapper and deep-fried in oil until golden and crispy.

 Wonton Wrappers Versus Eggroll Wrappers

-- Place wonton on a flat surface and spoon a teaspoon of crab filling in the center.
+Place a wonton wrapper on a flat surface.
+Dab your finger in the water and wet all four edges of the wonton (image 3a).
+Spoon a scant tablespoon of cream cheese filling in the center (image 3b).
 It’s important not to overfill so the rangoon filling doesn’t burst out when frying/folding.

-You absolutely want to prepare all of the rangoons at once before frying.
-I like to fry in batches of 5-6 at a time and transfer to a paper towel to drain and cool.
+Prepare all of the rangoons at once before frying.
+Fry in batches of 5-6 at a time and transfer to a paper towel to drain and cool.

 Deep Frying Rangoons